OpenTwinCities/opentwincities.github.com/get-involved/index.md

   </dt>
   <dd>
     <p>
-      There is **a lot** happening in the Twin Cities, in open government, and in civic tech.
+      There is <em>a lot</em> happening in the Twin Cities, in open government, and in civic tech.
 Each month brings all kinds of new events, datasets, tools, ideas, policies, and questions that members of Open Twin Cities want to hear about.
 By helping to share all of this news, you can help